Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 The Emotional Authenticity Method™: Rebuilding Self-Esteem From the Root

 Step 2: What am I feeling right now?
 Not thinking — feeling.
 Use emotional granularity.
 Are you ashamed?
 Invisible?
 Terrified of being exposed?
+Powerless?
 (The Feelings Wheel helps you build the vocabulary for this.)

 Facing Codependence: What It Is, Where It Comes from, How It Sabotages Our Lives by Pia Mellody is the foundational book on how childhood emotional abandonment destroys self-esteem.
 If you recognized yourself in the 7 signs above, this book will give you the language to understand why your worth has always felt conditional.